 When making this once-in-a-lifetime trip, travelers have two main options to explore the islands: either through a land-based trip or a boat-based cruise through the islands.
 Find out what to expect and the relative advantages of each so you can choose the best option for making your Galapagos dreams come true.

 What to Expect on A Galapagos Cruise

-Your home for the duration of your Galapagos visit will be a live-aboard boat.
-You will eat, sleep and relax on this bigger ship, which you will be based for the duration of your 4, 5 or 8 day expedition.
+Your home for the duration of your Galapagos visit will be a live-a-board boat of your choice, ranging in size from 16-100 passengers.
+You will eat, sleep and relax on this vessel, which you will be your base for the duration of your 4, 5 or 8-day expedition.
 Each morning, after a hearty breakfast, you will disembark into a 16-passenger dinghy, known locally as a “Panga.”
 The Panga will take you for wildlife excursions, either on shore, or at snorkel sites.
 Your Galapagos naturalist guide will deepen your understanding and appreciation of the local wildlife, either on land or in the Galapagos Marine Reserve.
-After two to four hours of close encounters with some of the famous species of the area, you return to the boat for lunch and to prepare for the next excursion as the vessel navigates to another visitor site.
+After a morning of close encounters with some of the famous species of the area, you return to the boat for lunch and to prepare for the next excursion as the vessel navigates to another visitor site.
 Usually, your afternoon excursion will take you to a completely different island to add a whole new perspective to your Galapagos experience.